paulirish/git-recent/readme.md

 You can add the `git-recent` location o your path (e.g. add the directory to your `PATH` environment or copy `git-open` into an existing included path like `/usr/local/bin` or `~/bin/`).

-You can use also `npm` to install an OLD (1 year ago) version of this package:
+You can use also `npm` to install the global binary:

     npm install --global git-open